 Social Security Policy Support (SSPS) Programme

-An initiative of the Cabinet Division and the General Economics Division (GED) of Bangladesh Planning Commission, Government of Bangladesh
+An initiative of the Cabinet Division and the General Economics Division (GED), Bangladesh Planning Commission, Government of Bangladesh

 spot_img

-Stories from the field: The National Food Policy and Plan of Action
+Stories from the Field: The National Food Policy and Plan of Action

 Since the global food crisis of 2007-08, donor commitments to invest in food security and agricultural development have increased drastically.
 For instance, at the July 2009 G8 summit in L’Aquila, donors committed to invest USD 20 billion in food security and agriculture over three years, both multilaterally and bilaterally.
 New funding arrangements have been created including the Global Agriculture and Food Security Program, the European Union Food Facility and the US Feed the Future initiative.